whtevn/migrit/README.md

 without the `--database` option, migrit assumes you mean `local`

+optionally, you may migrate up a number of steps from the current location

+    $ migrit up -n 1

 ## bring down the database

 take the database all the way down